cleancoindev/Icefire-Engine/README.md

 # Customizing the Game
 If you wish to customize the final game (e.g. change the default colours), navigate over to the folder called Runtime Engine.
 The files "engine.html", "engine.css" and "engine.js" all together form the (unminified) runtime engine.
 The other file, "definitions.js", contains the gamescript.
 So all you need to do is export your game from the Editor using the "EXPORT GAMESCRIPT" option and overwrite the "definitions.js" file with the output.
 Then, if you open "engine.html" in a browser, you'll have a working game.
 You can customize the other three files to your heart's desire.

+Note that all files in the "Runtime Engine" folder are NOT needed for the Editor to function properly - a minified copy of the runtime engine is included in the "Editor" folder as well.